AmeriCorps Education Award

 AmeriCorps Opt-out

-Students may decide to opt-out of AmeriCorps program enrollment.
-To initiate an opt-out, students must submit the Relay AmeriCorps Application and select the “concern question.”
-All opt-out requests will be granted since students have full autonomy to decline AmeriCorps membership.
-However, Relay reserves the right to determine if an alternative Relay Residency Scholarship of $6,000 will be provided based on selection criteria.
-If you wish to opt-out of the AmeriCorps program enrollment, your requests will be granted but Relay cannot guarantee that you will receive alternative funding.
+Students may decide to opt out of AmeriCorps program membership.
+To initiate an opt out, students must submit the Relay AmeriCorps Application and select the “concern question.”
+All opt-out requests will be granted since students have full autonomy to decline AmeriCorps membership; said otherwise, all eligible students have the option to complete and enroll in AmeriCorps—membership is not mandatory for attendance at Relay.

-Once an opt-out request has been reviewed under Relay’s “opt-out with funding” criteria, students will receive a funding decision email.
+Once an opt-out request has been reviewed under Relay’s “opt out with funding” criteria, students will receive a funding decision email.
 Below are the possible decisions:

 Students receiving a scholarship through their employer may check with their employer regarding the scholarship amount or reach out to support@relay.edu for more information.
 Employers may reach out to the Partner Billing team at partnerbilling@relay.edu.